 • Denials may be appealed administratively, and further review is available through the Tennessee Claims Commission.

-Get the hardship-waiver request in writing with a certified-mail return receipt, and keep a copy.
-Tennessee law sets strict deadlines and TennCare strictly enforces them.
+One filing tip: send the request by certified mail with a return receipt and keep a copy.
+Tennessee sets strict deadlines here and TennCare enforces them.

-TennCare CHOICES has three groups, and the home-protection rules apply identically across all of them, with a few wrinkles:
+TennCare CHOICES, the state's long-term care program, has three groups, and the home-protection rules apply the same across all of them, with a couple of wrinkles:

 • CHOICES Group 1 (nursing-facility level of care, in a nursing facility): The applicant signs an intent-to-return statement at application.
 Homestead exclusion applies.
 Home equity limit ($752,000) applies.
 Estate recovery applies post-death.